 Click on link below for Internet Services;

-No. Previously issued DL/IDs will remain valid until their expiration date.
+No. Previously issued DL/IDs will remain unexpired until their expiration date.
 The customer will obtain a newly designed DL/ID upon renewal.

 The new Permanent DL/IDs has a new appearance, contains more security features, and will be mailed to you from a secure production facility.